-Rarely will someone suffering from chronic neck or back pain actually come to a preliminary conclusion that he or she is suffering from foraminal stenosis.
-More often, because the symptoms of foraminal stenosis are similar to those of other degenerative spine conditions, the natural assumption would be that symptoms like pain, tingling, numbness, or muscle weakness are caused by a better-known condition such as a herniated disc or bulging disc.
-However, if the primary symptom you’re experiencing is localized back or neck pain that worsens gradually over time, there is a chance that the openings along the spine where nerve roots exit have begun to narrow – which means foraminal stenosis could be present.
+Rarely will someone experiencing chronic neck or back pain actually come to a conclusion that he or she has foraminal stenosis.
+More often, because the symptoms of foraminal stenosis are similar to those of other degenerative spine conditions, the natural assumption would be that symptoms like pain, tingling, numbness or muscle weakness are caused by a better known condition such as a herniated disc or bulging disc.
+However, if the primary symptom you’re experiencing is localized neck or back pain that worsens gradually over time, there is a chance that the openings along the spine where nerve roots exit have begun to narrow – which means foraminal stenosis could be present.

-When suffering from chronic back or neck pain, regardless of the suspected source, it’s important to visit your physician as soon as possible.
-Come prepared to answer a wide range of diagnostic questions, including:
+When experiencing chronic neck or back pain, regardless of the suspected source, it’s important to visit your physician as soon as possible.
+Be prepared to answer a wide range of diagnostic questions, including:

 - Where does it hurt?
 The location of the pain is an important first clue.